solana-foundation/solana-improvement-documents/proposals/0024-repair-and-restart.md

 4. Now see if enough people can optimistically agree on one block (same slot and hash) to restart from

-4.1 If yes, proceed and restart
+   1. If yes, proceed and restart

-4.2 If no, freeze and print out what you think is wrong, wait for human
+   1. If no, freeze and print out what it thinks is wrong, wait for human

 A new command line arg --RepairAndRestart is added.
 When the cluster is in need of a restart, we assume at least 80% will restart with this arg.
 Any validators